vtexdocs/help-center-content/docs/tutorials/en/how-to-install-apps-in-your-vtex-account.md

 ---
-title: How to install apps in your VTEX account
+title: 'How to install apps in your VTEX account '
 id: 2AqqlpFeWIMkiaK6uamCiI
 status: DRAFT
 createdAt: 2017-06-09T17:46:47.714Z